-Prior to joining McCain Institute Kramer served as president of Freedom House for 4 years, and prior to that was a Senior Transatlantic Fellow at the German Marshall Fund of the United States.
-He was an Adjunct Professor at the Elliott School for International Affairs at The George Washington University.
-Before joining GMF, Kramer served as Assistant Secretary of State for Democracy, Human Rights, and Labor from March 2008 to January 2009.
-He also was a Deputy Assistant Secretary of State for European and Eurasian Affairs, responsible for Russia, Ukraine, Moldova and Belarus affairs as well as regional non-proliferation issues.
-Previously, he served as a Professional Staff Member in the Secretary of State’s Office of Policy Planning.
-Before that he served as Senior Advisor to the Under Secretary of State for Global Affairs.
+Before that, he served for four years as president of Freedom House.
+Prior to that, he was a Senior Transatlantic Fellow at the German Marshall Fund of the United States.
+Kramer served eight years in the U.S. Department of State, including as Assistant Secretary of State for Democracy, Human Rights, and Labor; Deputy Assistant Secretary of State for European and Eurasian Affairs (responsible for Russia, Ukraine, Moldova and Belarus affairs as well as regional non-proliferation issues); and Professional Staff Member in the Secretary’s Office of Policy Planning; and Senior Advisor to the Undersecretary for Global Affairs.

 Before joining the U.S. Government, Kramer was a Senior Fellow at the Project for the New American Century, Associate Director of the Russian and Eurasian Program at the Carnegie Endowment for International Peace, and Assistant Director of Russian and Eurasian Studies at the Center for Strategic and International Studies, all in Washington.